EddiesTech/EddiesTech/README.md

 <!--
 **EddiesTech/EddiesTech** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-Here are some ideas to get you started:

-- 🔭 I’m currently working on [MadeWithGlitch.me](https://madewithglitch.me)
+🔭 I’m currently working on [MadeWithGlitch.me](https://madewithglitch.me)
-- 🌱 I’m currently learning Node.js, Express, ejs, etc.
+🌱 I’m currently learning Node.js, Express, ejs, etc.
-- 📫 How to reach me: You can reach me via [my website](https://eddiestech.co.uk/contact)
+📫 How to reach me: You can reach me via [my website](https://eddiestech.co.uk/contact)